saurabhhhcodes/smart-plant-care-assistant/README.md

 - **Nutrient Needs**: Fertilization recommendations
 - **Problem Solutions**: Specific solutions for detected issues

+## ⚠️ Note on Linux/Streamlit Cloud Warnings

+If you see a warning like `OSError: [Errno 28] inotify watch limit reached` in your logs, it is safe to ignore.
+This is a system-level file watcher limit and does **not** affect the app's functionality.
+Your plant care assistant will work as expected.

+---

 ## ☁️ Deployment

 This application is designed to work with Streamlit Cloud.
 Users can select their preferred LLM provider and enter their API key directly in the application interface.